Showing posts with label Furukawa Makoto. Show all posts

 into actually being something with a serious story with funny moment as but an after thought.

-Needless to say I still think Tsuitsui was good but don't come here expecting a rom-com!
+Needless to say I still think Tsuitsui was good but don't come here expecting a full rom-com!

 8/10